awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-campaigns.md

 ------
 #### [ SDK for Java ]

-To query analytics data for multiple campaigns by using the AWS SDK for Java, use the GetApplicationDateRangeKpiRequest method of the [Application Metrics](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-kpis-daterange-kpi-name.html) API and specify the appropriate values for the required parameters:
+To query analytics data for multiple campaigns by using the AWS SDK for Java, use the GetApplicationDateRangeKpiRequest method of the [Application Metrics](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-kpis-daterange-kpi-name.html) API\.
+Specify the appropriate values for the required parameters:

 ```
 GetApplicationDateRangeKpiRequest request = new GetApplicationDateRangeKpiRequest()